 “Through our university's participation in last year's UN Ocean Conference we underlined our commitment to a sustainable ocean.
 At the conference we entered into two voluntary commitments with international partners.
 By establishing this centre we formalise our initiatives from the Ocean Conference.
 All our faculties will participate in providing direct scientific advice to authorities and international bodies on the implementation of the SDGs.”

 Marine research and education is already one of three focus areas at UiB, under the direct leadership of a marine dean and a marine director.
 There is also a marine advisory board encompassing all UiB faculties.
 This underlines the scope and span of the university’s marine academic community.
 By establishing this new centre, UiB asserts its firm commitment to explicitly integrating the SDGs in the university's strategic focus areas.

 “Norway was a driving force to implement the UN Convention on the Law of the Sea, not least through Jens Evensen's tireless efforts.
 In the future it will be even more important to secure sustainable global governance of the ocean.
-By making “Life Under Water” one of the SDGs, the UN underscores the importance of a sustainable ocean.
+By making “Life Below Water” one of the SDGs, the UN underscores the importance of a sustainable ocean.
 This is why it is particularly important for a research institution to offer our research knowledge from across disciplines,” Rector Olsen says.

 Meeting the needs of future generations

 According to Rector Olsen, working towards the SDGs also fits hand in glove with the longstanding position UiB has had as “the international university” in Norway, along with the university's already long-term focus on marine research, climate research and global challenges.

 “We are a comprehensive university that conducts and manages knowledge across all disciplines, and not least in ocean research.
 Sustainability runs through the research and education that we offer across all our seven faculties,” says the UiB-Rector.